foilen/foilen-infra-ui/README.md

 You need to create a json configuration file that maps the object InfraUiConfig.

+The MySQL part is optional.
+It is only useful for the migration between MySQL to MongoDB.
+Once migrated, it is no more needed.

 Here is an example of the content:

 ```json